 Third Grade Enrichment Classes

 Third Grade Special Events

 Five areas of language arts concentration are productive thinking, communication, forecasting, decision-making, and planning and include grammar, handwriting, literature/reading, speaking, spelling and composition.

-Students study Everyday Mathematics and participate in Rocket Math.
-Each program builds a foundation of mathematical knowledge enabling students to move from the basics to higher-order thinking and critical problem solving.
+Students study EnVision Math and participate in Rocket Math.
+Each program builds a foundation of mathematical knowledge enabling students to move from the basics to higher-order thinking and critical problem-solving.

 Using reading strategies, thinking skills, class discussions, and interactive simulations, third graders are introduced to world and American history, geography, communities, humanities and citizenship.
 Students study communities in the U.S., Canada, ancient Greece, Rome, and Europe in the Middle Ages, Vikings, and historical explorers.

 Curriculum is a hands-on approach to learning the fundamental processes of science.
 Through direct laboratory, classroom and outdoor experiences, students will be exposed to observing, measuring, recording, classifying, interpreting, analyzing, inferring, predicting, and investigating.